Tractable Probabilistic Models for Investment Planning: Methodology

-The second layer learns a tractable probabilistic representation of the relationship between design choices, environmental factors, and adequacy constraints using the labeled dataset generated in Layer 1.
-We train an SPN to approximate the joint density $p(X, \Xi, Y)$, where $X$ represents design and control variables, $\Xi$ the stochastic environmental inputs, and $Y$ the adequacy label (shortfall or no-shortfall).
-Once trained, the SPN supports exact density queries such as the conditional probability of system adequacy given a specific design, $\mathbb{P}(Y=1 \mid X=x)$, and marginal probabilities across subsets of variables.
-Because SPNs permit inference in polynomial time in the network size, the resulting model enables the evaluation of chance constraints over arbitrarily large scenario spaces without explicit enumeration.
-This layer bridges the data-driven simulation environment with the optimization stage by providing an interpretable and tractable probabilistic surrogate for system reliability.
+The second layer learns a TPM (specifically an SPN) from the labeled dataset generated in Layer 1 to approximate the joint density $p(X, \Xi, Y)$.
+Once trained, the SPN supports exact inference, including conditional probabilities such as $\mathbb{P}(Y=1\mid X=x)$, and relevant marginals.
+Because inference is polynomial in the network size, chance constraints can be evaluated over arbitrarily large uncertainty spaces without explicit scenario enumeration.